 Do Everything in the Name of the Lord Jesus

-May 29, 2016 Speaker: Cameron Barham Series: How We Are Designed to Live: The Work - Sabbath Balance
+May 29, 2016 Preacher: Series: How We Are Designed to Live: The Work - Sabbath Balance

 Key Truth: Because of the applied finished work of Christ as signified by our baptism, we are able to put off that which is earthly in us and put on that which displays the image of Christ.